-- · Check required roles for the accessed Web resource. - Check the authorization table to make sure that the user, or the groups to which the user belongs, is assigned to one of the required roles. - You can view required roles for the Web resource in the deployment descriptor of the Web resource.

-- You can also view the authorization table for the application that contains the Web resource, using the administrative console. - Test with a user who is granted the required roles, to see if the user can access the problem resources. - If the problem user is required to be granted one or more of the required roles, use the administrative console to assign that user to required roles.
+- Check required roles for the accessed Web resource. - Check the authorization table to make sure that the user, or the groups to which the user belongs, is assigned to one of the required roles. - View required roles for the Web resource in the deployment descriptor of the Web resource. - View the authorization table for the application that contains the Web resource, using the administrative console. - Test with a user who is granted the required roles, to see if the user can access the problem resources. - If the problem user is required to have one or more of the required roles, use the administrative console to assign that user to required roles.
 Then stop and restart the application.